library(tidyverse)

 # Read mask raster

-post_mask <- rast(here::here("data", "LC80340322016189-SC20170128091153", "LC80340322016205LGN00_cfmask_crop.tif"))nbr_fun <- function(nir, swir2){
+nbr_fun <- function(nir, swir2){

 (nir - swir2)/(nir + swir2)

-- Rename the bands of the
+}2.
+Rename and mask the bands

 “Extreme cloud cover and shadows can make the data in those areas, un-usable given reflectance values are either washed out (too bright - as the clouds scatter all light back to the sensor) or are too dark (shadows which represent blocked or absorbed light)” (Earth Lab)